Plume-org/docs/source/installation/config.html.md

 ```

 Before starting Plume, you'll need to create a configuration file, called `.env`.
+This file should be in the same directory as the one in which you will start Plume (`~/Plume`, if you followed the previous instructions).
 Here is a sample of what you should put inside.

 ```bash